idjorgon/terraform-azure-course/README.md

 This is a POC for IaC testing.
 It uses Terraform to create and deploy a few different Azure resources like resource group and virtual machine.
 The tests are written in Python/pytest and use the Azure Python SDK to verify the resources are created as expected.
 There are also Pester unit tests included as well as a couple of tests utilizing the Terraform Test framework.

+Tests are located in the `tests` directory/folder.
+The `tests/e2e` folder contains sample tests that leverage Azure SDK management libraries and pytest.
+The `tests/unit` folder contains "unit tests" that are based on the Pester framework (a couple of tests are included that are based on the Terraform Test framework.)

 ## Prerequisites